green-coding-solutions/website/content/jobs/junior-green-software-developer.md

 As a junior developer, your work will be mainly developing sample applications and creating use-cases and comparisons of how people can relate to the energy consumption of software.

-See examples in our [Showcases](https://www.green-coding.org/showcases), our [Example Applications](https://github.com/green-coding-berlin/example-applications) and our [Green Metrics Dashboard](https://metrics.green-coding.org)
+See examples in our [Case Studies](https://www.green-coding.org/case-studies), our [Example Applications](https://github.com/green-coding-berlin/example-applications) and our [Green Metrics Dashboard](https://metrics.green-coding.org)

 &nbsp;